×

 Required Minor Rotations

 Each rotation provides a unique learning experience that enhances the intern’s clinical, diagnostic, and assessment skills and knowledge.
 For each rotation, interns participate in treatment team meetings, site-specific didactic trainings, supplemental supervision, as well as other tasks that are delegated by the supervising psychologist.
-The following are brief descriptions of the rotations:
+The following are brief descriptions of the rotation opportunities:

 Traumatic Stress Treatment Center (TSTC)